Faculty & Staff Directory

 Biography

-Laura Ellis was recently elected to her second term as President of the Guild of Carillonneurs in North America (GCNA), an organization of professional musicians dedicated to promoting the carillon art.
+Laura Ellis recently completed her second term as President of the Guild of Carillonneurs in North America (GCNA), an organization of professional musicians dedicated to promoting the carillon art.
 She may often be found at the top of Century Tower performing on UF's 61-bell carillon.

 Prior to her Florida appointment, Ellis served as professor of music at McMurry University and held the position of parish organist at the Episcopal Church of the Heavenly Rest in Abilene, TX.
 Ellis began her teaching career at the University of the Ozarks in Clarksville, Arkansas.